ir3ne/v-tmline/README.md

-TODO: Remember to run in different order the build command in order to have the ts files into the dist.
-TODO: review this

 # Vue Timeline Component

 A flexible and customizable timeline component for Vue 3 applications.
 Display a vertical timeline of events with customizable styles, alignments, and content.